 My hometown?
 Like many of us I guess I can claim more than one – born in Charleston, SC but bred in the Bronx with idyllic summers spent at our family-run hotel in the Catskills.
 (See My Game Mother)

 Then after grad school a year upstate in snowy Buffalo, NY, then back down for several years in New Rochelle, NY, and then a fabulous year in foggy Londontown.
-(See Laundry Day in London)
+(See My Snowy Year in Buffalo and Laundry Day in London)

 All of them places I’ve been happy to hang my hat, here’s a bit more about two of them.